Dentosal/rust_os/README.md

 # Dimension 7 - An operating system

-Dimension 7 is an operating system microkernel written in Rust.
-It runs only on x86-64.
-It is in fairly early stage, and is developed by fearlessly breaking things, trying new stuff before older stubs are even working and most importantly experimenting with weird ideas.
+Dimension 7 is an operating system kernel written in Rust.
+It aims to be an event-driven quasi-microkernel.
+By design, it runs only on x86-64.
+The system is in fairly early stage, and is developed by fearlessly breaking things, trying new stuff before older stubs are even working and most importantly experimenting with weird ideas.

-## Development

-This is a learning project.
-Currently code contributions are not accepted, as I'd like to learn to fix the problems myself.
-Forking the project is of course possible, if you'd like to develop something based on this.
-Feel free to submit issues on GitHub if you find any bugs.

 ## Current features:
-* Multitasking: round-robin scheduler
+* Multitasking: event-driven round-robin scheduler
 * Executable programs, in ELF format
 * Virtual filesystem, following everything-is-a-file principle
 * Keyboard input
 * Disk IO:
     * ATA PIO (Read only)
     * VirtIO-blk (Read only)
+* Networking:
-* Simple RamFS
+    * RTL8139 driver
+    * Usable TCP/IP stack

 ## Planned in near future:
 * A shell (with virtual TTYs!)
-* A simple filesystem, and writing to disk
+* More filesystems and writing to disk

 ## Not-in-so-near future features:
 * Networking
     * Intel E1000 driver
     * VirtIO-net driver
 * Automated tests
-* A proper filesystem, maybe SFS, FAT32, or ext3
+* Proper filesystem drivers, maybe FAT32, or ext2/3
 * Shell and utilities
-* Device drivers for USB/Audio/NICs
+* Device drivers for USB and Audio devices

+# Development

+This is a learning project.
+Currently code contributions are not accepted, as I'd like to learn to fix the problems myself.
+Forking the project is of course possible, if you'd like to develop something based on this.
+Feel free to submit issues on GitHub if you find any bugs.

 # Running
 The project is using Vagrant to virtualize the building environment.
 While being a little slower, this means that building the system on any supported platform should Just Work™.
 If you have a Unix-like system, install Qemu and